Paul8043/student-bed/README.md

 The bed is demountable.
 Just open the screws on top of the jambs.
 All parts can be stacked together.
 They fit easily in the stoarage area, specified in the [EMS](docs/EMS.txt)).

 [parts-stacked](docs/bed-stacked.jpg)

+# Mile-Stone #11: Bill Of Material

+It is time to order material.
+The complete list given as CSV-File, see [bom](docs/bom.csv)